 You’ll also use this channel source information when viewing reports in Explore (see Understanding ticket channels in Explore) and if you want to set up routing for tickets that are received from specific channels (more about this below in Routing incoming support requests).

-About the Web SDK, the Web Widget, and the mobile SDKs
+About the Web Widget, Web Widget (Classic), and the mobile SDKs

-The mechanisms for providing a number of different channels to your end users are the Web SDK, the Web Widget, and the mobile SDKs.
+The mechanisms for providing a number of different channels to your end users are the Web Widget, Web Widget (Classic), and the mobile SDKs.
 All three enable you to embed elements of your support solution where your customers are located.

-The Web SDK, the Web Widget, and the mobile SDKs are considered channels, but they’re essentially a channel for other channels.
+The Web Widget, Web Widget (Classic), and the mobile SDKs are considered channels, but they’re essentially a channel for other channels.

-Web SDK.
-The Web SDK is used by Zendesk messaging to embed live chat and ongoing messaging conversations and automated conversation flows using Flow Builder and Answer Bot into your websites and your help center.
-See Working with messaging in the Web SDK.
+Web Widget.
+The Web Widget is used by Zendesk messaging to embed live chat and ongoing messaging conversations and automated conversation flows using Flow Builder and Answer Bot into your websites and your help center.
+See Working with messaging in the Web Widget.

-Web Widget (classic).
-You use the Web Widget to embed into your websites and help center live chat (Zendesk Chat), your help center knowledge base articles, a contact form for submitting a support request, the Answer Bot, and other options.
-See Providing omnichannel support using Web Widget for Zendesk Suite.
+Web Widget (Classic).
+You use Web Widget (Classic) to embed into your websites and help center live chat (Zendesk Chat), your help center knowledge base articles, a contact form for submitting a support request, the Answer Bot, and other options.
+See Providing omnichannel support using Web Widget (Classic) for Zendesk Suite.

 Mobile SDKs.
 Mobile SDKs for iOS and Android allow you to embed into your mobile apps live chat, messaging and automated concversations flows, your help center knowledge base articles, a contact form for submitting a support request, and other options.
-See Working with messaging in the Zendesk SDKs for Android and iOS and Embedding customer service in mobile apps with the Support SDK.
+See Working with messaging in the mobile SDKs and Embedding customer service in mobile apps with the Support SDK.

 Routing incoming support requests